-I think there's a strong case to use the lake and islands as a versatile open-air theatre space in
+I think there's a strong case to use the lake and islands as a versatile open-air theatre space in conjunction with local arts groups, schools and the state theatre company.

 Having the islands as a stage with the audience surrounding the lake could offer amazing directorial and stage design opportunities for local creators.